eze-yisus/eze-yisus/README.md

 <hr />

-- 📧 Puedes contactarme en **ezequielcamargo009@gmail.com**
+- 📧 You can text me in **ezequielcamargo009@gmail.com**

-- 📄 Puedes ver mi actividad en [https://www.linkedin.com/in/ezequiel-camargo-dev/](https://www.linkedin.com/in/ezequiel-camargo-dev/)
+- 📄 You can find me in [https://www.linkedin.com/in/ezequiel-camargo-dev/](https://www.linkedin.com/in/ezequiel-camargo-dev/)

 <!---